CJohnston1994/hayes-travel-webscraper/README.md

 Project is: _in progress_

 ## Room for Improvement
-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
-- Improvement to be done 2
+- Add more error checking to the scraper.
+Some variance in the website lead to selenium not finding elements and leaving some null values
+- Improve and add more intricate RDS functionality.

 To do:
-- Feature to be added 1
-- Feature to be added 2
+- Change data cleaning to be mainly done in pandas
+- Create EC2 instance and add monitoring and metrics with Prometheus and Grafana

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by AICore
 - This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to Harry Berg, Blair Martin and Wayne Rose

 ## Contact